i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-core/README.md

 ```
 {
   paths: {
-    carotene: carotenePath,
+    carotene: flamingoCarotenePath,
     project: projectPath,
     src: path.join(projectPath, 'src'),
     dist: path.join(projectPath, 'dist')
   }
 }
 ```
-Where `carotenePath` points to this very module in your project and `projectPath` points to the root of your project.
+Where `carotene` points to this very module in your project and `project` points to the root of your project.

 These paths can be changed to your needs via the `config` command and used for other paths that you need inside your project.